slaterjohn/lighthouse-a11y-audit/README.md

 	npm install

 ## Settings
-Make changes to the included the `settings.json` file to run the audits against your chosen URLs.
+Make changes to the included the `settings.json` file to run the audits against your chosen URLs. [settings-example.json](settings-example.json) shows settings for a full project.

     {
         "reportsLocation": "./reports",